marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 env_path = 'env.yml'
 ```

-- Footnote?: Unlike Nextflow, the constants aren't stored under a `params` object, and we can't directly modify them from the command line
-  - Snakemake does offer a similar feature for parameters stored in a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), however
+[^8]: Unlike Nextflow, the constants aren't stored under a `params` object, and we can't directly modify them from the command line.
+Snakemake does offer a similar feature for parameters stored in a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), however.

-- Let's now write a rule for running `remove_pg.py` on an input file
+Let's now write a rule for running `remove_pg.py` on an input file.

 ```python
 rule remove_pg: